Tucker 48: SEC investigation and demise

+Specific vehicles

 The first Tucker produced was a prototype sedan, known as the "Tin Goose".
 58 frames and bodies were built at the factory.
 From these parts, 36 sedans were finished before the factory was closed.
 After the factory closed, but before liquidation of his assets, Tucker retained a core of employees who assembled an additional 14 sedans, for a total of 50.
 A 51st car was partially completed.
 A few of the remaining frames and bodies were built into complete cars specifically #1052 and #1057 (the 1949 prototype with design changes), but the fate of the others is unknown.

 In the early 1950s, Ft.
 Lauderdale, Florida, fairgrounds owner Nick Jenin purchased over ten Tuckers, the original Tucker testbed chassis, numerous Tucker parts, photos and documents.
 He developed a traveling display called "The Fabulous Tuckers".
 He hauled the cars and memorabilia around the country for nearly 10 years displaying them at fairgrounds and car shows.
 His display highlighted the questionable policies and SEC fraud investigation which brought Tucker down.

 When the cars appear at auction, which is rare, they command prices attained by only a few marquee cars.
 In August 2010, Tucker #1045 sold for $1.127 million, while Tucker #1043 went for $2.915 million at an auction in 2012.